top of page

 Taxable Income = IDR200,000,000

-The details for their income tax withheld is as follows:
+The details for their income tax withheld are as follows:

 Income Tax Art.
 26 Due = 20% x Taxable Income